upmcplanetracker/firewalla-huge-blocklists/README.md

 # Firewalla Unbound: Advanced Blocklist Integration (External Lists)

-This configuration allows you to manually add massive, unsupported (for non-MSP subscribers), third-party blocklists directly into Unbound on your Firewalla.
+This configuration allows you to manually add massive, unsupported (for MSP lite users), third-party blocklists directly into Unbound on your Firewalla.
 Use this if you need "Big" or "Ultimate" protection that goes beyond the standard Firewalla-provided target lists.

 ## ⚠️ Critical: Before You Begin